 1) The Professional

-How to: Talk about industry innovations, or ask them for some tips for certification exams.
+How to: Discuss industry innovations or ask for tips on certification exams.

 2) The Social Butterfly

-What better way to put your charisma on display than at a conference full of people?
-The social butterfly knows this better than anyone.
-They’re a networking machine with a gregarious personality that helps them make contacts, acquire leads, and close deals.
-Warm and friendly, the social butterfly makes great impression and is hard to forget.
+What better way to showcase your charisma than at a conference full of people?
+The social butterfly knows this better than anyone – they are a networking machine with a gregarious personality that helps them make contacts, acquire leads, and close deals.
+Warm and friendly, the social butterfly makes a great impression and is hard to forget.
 They are the ultimate schmoozer.

 3) The Learner

-Conferences are an information sponge’s dream, and rightfully so!
+Conferences are an information sponge’s dream, the learner is the person who takes full advantage of it.
 With so many presentations on a wide range of topics, there is plenty to learn.
 You’ll be able to spot the learner quite easily.
-Running from session to session so as not to be late for one, the learner can be seen holding coffee in one hand and a smartphone, notebook, and pen in the other.
-The learner is a note-taking pro and is never afraid to ask questions.
+They can be seen running from session to session, taking notes, and asking questions.

 4) The Networking Introvert

-If it was up to them, they’d have stayed at home with their cat.
-But don’t let this mislead you.
-They knew fully well what they are getting into, and they would love to connect and chat with you, but are somewhat dreading to start.
-Especially, if they are new to the event or the industry.
+They may prefer to stay at home with their cat, but they are still eager to connect and chat with other conference-goers.
+Especially if they are new to the event or the industry.
 Everyone looks like they know each other; everything seems connected and buzzing with joy of recognition.
 The horror!

-How to: Even if they seem disengaged, or occupied browsing their phone, don’t hesitate to approach them with a friendly introduction.
-A simple “Hi!
-My name is (_________), nice to meet you!
-Is this your first time at the (name of the conference)?” will do the trick.
-Introverts are often full of useful info and great professional expertise.
+How to: Even if they seem disengaged or occupied browsing their phone, don’t hesitate to approach them with a friendly introduction.
+Introverts are often full of useful information and great professional expertise.